 At this time we are not providing the list of factors used in the Trust Factor matchmaking system.
 We don’t want players to have to worry about any particular action while they’re playing CS:GO or other games on Steam.
 Additionally, Trust Factor matchmaking will get continuous updates, and any list of factors would become outdated very quickly.
 In general, Trust Factor is determined by looking at a user's past experience in CS:GO and on Steam to ensure the system is as accurate as possible.

-The only way to improve a Trust Factor is to be a positive member of the CS:GO and Steam community.
+The only way to improve your Trust Factor is to be a positive member of the CS:GO and Steam community.
 Trust Factor matchmaking will continue to be adjusted, but all players have to do to improve their matchmaking experience is continue playing CS:GO and other Steam games legitimately.
 The more a user plays, the more information the system has and the easier it will be for the system to determine who they should be matched with.

 Yes.
 Phone numbers and CS:GO Rank are among the factors used in the new Trust Factor matchmaking system.
 Users who had Prime Status before will benefit from this and their in-game experience.
 If you have not linked your Steam account with a phone number for Prime we encourage you to do this; doing so will improve your matchmaking experience.